Best Christmas films for kids rated U and PG (and what’s new for 2022!)

 PG Christmas movies for families

-What PG Christmas movies are coming out this year?
+What PG Christmas movies are coming out in 2023?

 Did we need another remake of a Christmas Carol, no. Will we watch it, of course.
 With music from composer and Oscar winner Leslie Bricusse and voice starring Jesse Buckley, Luke Evans and Olivia Coleman.